 The largest spiders in the world are such large varieties as the Giant Huntsman Spider or the Goliath birdeater, with perhaps a 10-12-inch leg-span possible.
 A pre-historic spider may have reached a 20-inch leg-span size, meaning modern “large” 12 inches spiders are certainly a long way off from the creature seen in this photo.
 See more about the world’s largest spiders here.

 Although not many people are fooled by an image of such a massive spider, those arachnophobia types probably tend to err on the side of caution and look it up just in case.
 And in this case, it is certainly not real.
+The photo is a composite of two images, a small wolf spider and a house, which were combined by artist Paul Santa Maria.

 We’d like to thank Paul from ArtOfPencil.com for clearing this up for us.